c7b/KeyPress-Game/README.md

 # Press Faster Game
 ## _Mostly JavaScript...
 HTML and CSS project_

-Simple single page game where taking advantage of addEventListener('keypress').
-Where the player must press the corret key as it show on the screen, where over time it gets dificult.
+Simple single-page game that taking advantage of addEventListener('keypress').
+Where the player must press the correct key as it shows on the screen; where over time, it gets difficult.

 - From WSL windows terminal -> touch html css and JS -> code .
 - Develop
 - Deploy with Git Version Control in GitHub

-### Cool Elements from each lenguage
+### Fantastic Elements from each language

 JavaScript